Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain

 where the two subsystems are denoted as $A$ and $B$ with $\rho_{A}(t) = \Tr_{B}{\ket{\psi_{t}}\bra{\psi_{t}}}$ being the reduced density matrix of subsystem $A$.
 Here, $\Tr_B$ is the trace over degrees of freedom of subsystem $B$.
 The entanglement entropy of the initial wave-packet with non-reciprocal hopping does not spread as in the Hermitian case (in particular at weak disorder), rather slides as determined by the asymmetry in the hopping~\cite{hamazaki_19,suthar_22,orito_22,wang_23,orito_23}.

-The time evolution of disorder-averaged $S_{E}(t)$ at weak and strong disorder strengths is shown in Fig.~\ref{entang}.
+The time evolutions of disorder-averaged $S_{E}(t)$ at weak and strong disorder strengths are shown in Fig.~\ref{entang}.
 For unidirectional hopping under open boundaries, localization leads to lower entanglement entropy.
 With boundary terms, the coupling of end sites results in higher entanglement entropy and over long time it remains steady.
-For weak disorder, with non-reciprocal hopping the entanglement entropy decreases after a transient increase and attains a steady value over time.
-For the Hermitian system, the entanglement entropy grows rapidly with time and saturates to larger values, a feature expected for the extended phase.
+For weak disorder, with non-reciprocal hopping the entanglement entropy decreases after a transient increase and attains a steady value over time [Fig.~\ref{entang}(a,b)].
+For the Hermitian system, the entanglement entropy grows rapidly with time and saturates to larger values, a feature expected for the extended phase [Fig.~\ref{entang}(c)].

-In the strong disorder regime, the entanglement entropy can be described as a logarithmic function of time, compatible with the characteristic of MBL phase.
+In the strong disorder regime, the entanglement entropy can be described as a logarithmic function of time, compatible with the characteristic of MBL phase [Fig.~\ref{entang}(e,f)].
 Hence, the entropy of entanglement of initially separable density-wave ordered states grows logarithmically in time after initial transients signify MBL with non-reciprocal hopping under generalized boundary.